 Whilst 22% will elect not to return to the labour market at all.

-Thus, whatever your thought process and personal considerations maybe, it is essential that you give yourself some breathing space to explore options, develop and implement meaningful SMART goals and action plans to ensure you can continue to move forward; and if by chance you find yourself stuck or wanting a neutral perspective seek the guidance of a qualified and registered Career Counsellor and Development Specialist to help you through this difficult time.
+Thus, whatever your thought process and personal considerations maybe, it is essential that you give yourself some breathing space to explore options, develop and implement meaningful SMART goals and action plans to ensure you can continue to move forward; and if by chance you find yourself stuck or wanting a neutral perspective seek the guidance of a qualified and registered Career Counsellor and Development Specialist to help you through this difficult time or speak with a representative from the Fair Work Commission to seek workplace relations information.

 Author: Katherine J Foster – Career Development Specialist and Counsellor – 13th May 2018